heriosousa/reSHAPE/README.md

 ./reshape.py samples/miseq1.fastq samples/miseq2.fastq samples/pacbio.fastq 2m samples/asm.fasta

-Final assembly will be located on: results_datetime/garm-final/final_merged_contigs.fasta
+Final assembly will be located at: results_datetime/garm-final/final_merged_contigs.fasta

-You can also find assembly statistics of each stage on: results_datetime/quast/report.txt
+You can also find assembly statistics of each stage at: results_datetime/quast/report.txt